 With a new or newly reconditioned engine, the oil should be changed after the first 2500 km (1500 miles).
 Subsequent oil changing is according to the intervals given below.
 The intervals will depend to a great extent on the type of oil used.
 For engine lubrication, oil quality "For Service MS", is to be used.
 As far as viscosity is concerned, multigrade oil is recommended.
 These oils are better suited for demanding driving conditions, for example continuous driving in city traffic with incessant stopping and starting and with lengthy idling periods.

-For engine oil with viscosity SAE 10 W-30 (multigrade), 10 W-40 or 20 W-50, the oil should be changed every 10 000 km (6000 miles).
+For engine oil with viscosity SAE 10 W-30 (multigrade), 10 W-40, 10 W-50 or 20 W-50 the oil should be changed every 10 000 km (6000 miles), or at least once a year.